romanrakhlin/Motivation-App/README.md

     - Change the Background Image
     - Change the Category
     - Change the App Icon
-    - Change Notifications Time and Conten
+    - Change Notifications Time and Content
 - Widget
 - In-App Purchases
 - Notifications